Discounts for Veterans in Chicago

 Several area hotels offer military discounts; you may need to call beforehand to check that they are applicable for veterans.
 For example, the AC Hotel Chicago Downtown offers active and retired military 30 percent off the best available rates.
 Veterans can book the discounted rate online using promo code “C28” or by calling 844-672-9070, and reserving a stay under the “First Responders Rate.”
 Veterans should show valid ID upon check in.

 Many local Chicago businesses honor military veterans by offering discounts of their goods or services.
 It’s always good to call ahead of time when hoping to claim a military discount, and be sure to always have your veteran identification if you plan on using one.
 Also, it never hurts to ask if an establishment offers a military discount; you may be surprised at who does!
-Several Chicago businesses publicize their discounts for veterans, including:
+Several Chicago businesses publicize their military discounts for veterans, including:

 - Café Con Leche: 10% off entire bill